 Orange County Workers’ Compensation Attorney

-Put the three time workers’ compensation Trial Lawyer of the Year on your case!
-Keith More, a partner at Bentley & More, LLP, has been named Trial Lawyer of the Year in 2003, 2004 and 2012.
+Put the four time workers’ compensation Trial Lawyer of the Year on your case!
+Keith More, a partner at Bentley & More, LLP, has been named Trial Lawyer of the Year in 2003, 2004 and 2012, & 2019.

 If you’ve been injured at work, you may have a lot of questions and don’t know where to turn.
 At Bentley & More, LLP – our workers’ compensation attorneys are top-notch and represent workers throughout Orange County.
 In 2017, The Daily Journal named its 75 Top Labor & Employment Lawyers in the state of California – with our very own Keith More as the only Workers Compensation attorney named to the list.
 If you have contracted the coronavirus in the workplace, do not hesitate to contact our COVID-19 workers’ compensation attorneys.